microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

 13. When deployment is complete, browse to the website but change the URL in the browser to **https://*\<webapp name\>*.azurewebsites.net/swagger**.
 Verify that the operations for the **Appointments**, **Customer**, and **ScheduleEngineer** controllers are now available.

-The Web API is now ready to be incorporated into the Power App.
+The Web API is now ready to be incorporated into the app.

-Chapter 6: Using the Web API in the Power App
+Chapter 6: Using the Web API in Power Apps
 =============================================

 Maria and Kiana are ready to combine the app with the Web API.
 However, before proceeding, they decide to consult with Preeti, the IT Operations Manager.